aatmunbaxi/site/content/comp/dyn_custom_palette_access_technicolor.md

 {{< figure src="/ox-hugo/technicolor-good-switch.gif" caption="<span class=\"figure-number\">Figure 2: </span>Nice, cohesive greens." >}}

-As a proof of concept, this example demonstrates the utility of `technicolor`.
-One can imagine adding more face attribute changes and fine-tuning the faces on a per-theme (or per-theme pack) basis.
+One can imagine adding more face attribute changes and fine-tuning the faces on a per-theme basis.

-## More Goodies {#more-goodies}
+## A Light/Dark-Aware Customization and More Goodies {#a-light-dark-aware-customization-and-more-goodies}

-Technicolor also provides manipulations wrapping the `color` library with the same ethos of accessing via `technicolor-colors`.
+Technicolor also provides manipulations wrapping the `color` library with the same ethos of accessing via our universal palette.
-We can use `technicolor-blend` to create light/dark theme aware colors.
+As an example, we can use `technicolor-blend` to create light/dark-aware colors.

-For example, let's say we want to make the background of `org-modern-tag` green.
+Let's say we want to make the background of `org-modern-tag` green.
-Since the foreground color of the `org-modern-tag` face is just the foreground color of the theme, we need to make sure the green isn't too light on dark themes (respectively, too dark on light themes).
+To prevent the tags colors from being too distracting, we need to make sure the green isn't too light on dark themes (respectively, too dark on light themes).
 The following code does just that:

 ```emacs-lisp